Bigg Boss 11’s Hina Khan Says People Shouldn’t Expect Her To Behave Like ‘Akshara’!

-Hina Khan, who ruled the industry as ideal bahu for eight long years, shocked her fans by participating in Bigg Boss 11.
-The fans got to know her better.
+Hina Khan, who ruled the industry as the ideal bahu for eight long years, shocked her fans by participating in Bigg Boss 11.
+The fans got to know her better through the show.

-In the Bigg Boss house she was seen as strong and opinionated woman, who was not afraid of speaking her mind.
-While few praised her for being straight-forward, many of them didn't like as they felt she was arrogant.
+In the Bigg Boss house she was seen as a strong and opinionated woman, who was not afraid of speaking her mind.
+While a few praised her for being straight-forward, many of them didn't like her as they felt she was arrogant.
 They also felt that it was a bad idea for the actress to participate on the show as her image suffered a setback!

-Hina Khan Feels People Relate Even More Now
+Hina Khan Feels People Relate To Her Even More Now

 Talking to BT, the actress revealed about her Bigg Boss journey.
 The actress feels that her image has not suffered any setback as people relate to her even more now!